Georgia Eviction Process

 Georgia Eviction Court Fees

 The average cost of an eviction in Georgia for all filing, court, and service fees is $181.
 However, the fee can vary heavily based on the county’s initial filing fee.
-Eviction cases shall be filed in Magistrate Court.
+Eviction cases may be filed in any court with jurisdiction over the subject matter, including state court, superior court, and magistrate court.
+Magistrate court is the most common option.

 Fee Magistrate